 Sure, canyoning in Ticino, like any sport, is associated with the joy of exercise.
 Try out yourself, train your muscles, muster up all your courage and sometimes even go to your own limits.

 But that alone only describes part of this outstanding outdoor experience.
 It is at least as important for canyonists to take in nature, the elements and the breathtaking panorama of untamed landscapes.
-Listen, look, breathe, suck in, be right in the middle of it all, be amazed and enjoy - this is also what makes canyoning so attractive.
+Listen, look, breathe, be right in the middle of it all, be amazed and enjoy - this is also what makes canyoning so attractive.
 So you don't have to be a muscleman to belong to us.
 You should just be ready not to close yourself off to the new experiences.